 JLB: It’s almost impossible for a band to be entirely original these days.
 I mean, people grow up on past music that was written 10, 20 or 30 years ago – the concept of completely original music is flawed and in my opinion, is not even possible.
 There needs to be some technological advance or a new instrument or piece of software – that’s the way that people would be able to create completely original music.
 But people get too caught up with references of the past in new music.
 We need to take it as it is.
 People compare us to all sorts of bands but all the bands we’re compared to have never written the songs that we’ve written and we haven’t written any of their songs and they’re still completely new songs.
 It’s just that you can hear influences from different times and different periods of music and it’s not somethings that really bothers us anymore because we’ve come to a point where we’ve realized that regardless of what anyone else says they’re still our songs and our personal attempt at something original.

 Of course, White Lies have a new album out – Big TV – and if, like me, you dig their 80s post-punk references, you will like the new one I am certain.
-Check it out on Spotify!
+Check out White Lies on Spotify!